faulhornlabs/csip/README.md

 - Rewrite rules of the same function are chained together, i.e. if the left hand side of a rule does not match, the next rule of the same function is tried.
   (no need to check *all* rewrite rules).
-  Not that the chained expression is not yet optimized.
+  Note that the chained expression is not yet optimized.
 - The right hand sides of the rewrite rules are marked.
   Unsaturated and blocked rewrite rule applications are cached.